hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 In what Veda, in what Sukta, do you find that the Aryans came into India from a foreign country?
 Where do you get the idea that they slaughtered the wild aborigines?
 What do you gain by talking such nonsense?
-Vain has been your study of the Râmâyana; why manufacture a big fine story out of it?
+Vain has been your study of the Rāmāyana; why manufacture a big fine story out of it?

 Well, what is the Ramayana?
 The conquest of the savage aborigines of Southern India by the Aryans!
 Indeed!
-Râmachandra is a civilised Aryan king, and with whom is he fighting?
-With King Râvana of Lankâ.
+Rāmachandra is a civilised Aryan king, and with whom is he fighting?
+With King Rāvana of Lankā.
 Just read the Ramayana, and you will find that Ravana was rather more and not less civilised than Ramachandra.
-The civilisation of Lanka was rather higher, and surely not lower, than that of Ayodhyâ.
-And then, when were these Vânaras (monkeys) and other Southern Indians conquered?
+The civilisation of Lanka was rather higher, and surely not lower, than that of Ayodhyā.
+And then, when were these Vānaras (monkeys) and other Southern Indians conquered?
 They were all, on the other hand, Ramachandra's friends and allies.
-Say which kingdoms of Vâli and Guhaka were annexed by Ramachandra?
+Say which kingdoms of Vāli and Guhaka were annexed by Ramachandra?

-It was quiet possible, however, that in a few places there were occasional fights between the Aryans and the aborigines; quite possible, that one or two cunning Munis pretended to meditate with closed eyes before their sacrificial fires in the jungles of the Râkshasas, waiting, however, all the time to see when the Rakshasas would throw stones and pieces of bone at them.
+It was quiet possible, however, that in a few places there were occasional fights between the Aryans and the aborigines; quite possible, that one or two cunning Munis pretended to meditate with closed eyes before their sacrificial fires in the jungles of the Rākshasas, waiting, however, all the time to see when the Rakshasas would throw stones and pieces of bone at them.
 No sooner had this been done than they would go whining to the kings.
 The mail clad kings armed with swords and weapons